surananeha633/trader-sentiment-analysis/README.md

 Integrating sentiment into risk management and capital allocation decisions can improve risk-adjusted returns and reduce drawdown exposure.
 Segment-based adaptation (frequency and consistency) provides a structured approach to smarter trading strategy design.

 ---
+## How to Run

+1. Download the notebook (.ipynb file)
+2. Install required libraries:
+   - pandas
+   - numpy
+   - matplotlib
+   - seaborn
+3. Upload datasets
+4. Run all cells